tnichols217/notes/College/Additional Questions.md

 6. What song represents the soundtrack of your life at this moment?* (50 words)

 > [!para]
-> 100 Bad Days by AJR
+> 100 Bad Days
+> AJR
 >
 > This song talks about how challenges in life have positive outcomes.
 I see challenges as a trial and I’ll come out stronger.
-Father just came out of surgery from an accident; I stayed home to care for him, a blessing spending time with him.
+Father just came out of surgery from an accident; I stayed home to care for him: a blessing spending time with him.

 # Columbia University
 ## Writing Supplement